How Much Does It Cost to Paint a House in 2025?

 Q: What exterior painting preparation do I need to do?

-A: Before painting, you need to make sure that your walls are clean, so you can either use a pressure washer to remove any dirt off your walls.
+A: Before painting, you need to make sure that your walls are clean, so you can use a pressure washer to remove any dirt from your walls.
 Once the area is clean, you can then remove any flaking paint with a paint scraper.

 Additional damage or rotted areas should then be dealt with to ensure the walls are structurally sound, which will require the help of a professional.
 Once repairs are made, an exterior oil-based primer should be used before letting it dry and applying your chosen exterior paint.